pic

 2

-In both examples b is a global variable.
-Consequently, the compiler infers b's type as Any in the first tab and as Number in the second tab.
+In the examples, b and d are a global variable.
+Consequently, the compiler infers b's type as Any and d as Number.

 Type-Annotating Function Arguments Does Not Improve Performance